 The patent system clearly impacts the development and availability of technology in several ways.

 Formerly, technology discoveries were rare enough and concentrated within geopolitical boundaries.
 As a result, it was possible for an invention to be classified and patenting to be delayed for many years.
-On example of this would be the invention of public key cryptography.
+An example of this would be the invention of public key cryptography.
 The patent was not issued many years after it was filed.
 Because the development of technology is now so much spread worldwide and companies are highly incented to file patents to protect themselves and their platforms, classification and delayed granting of patents is much less likely.
 As a result, a nation’s exclusive access to their own technology for many years will become less common.

 While the defense industry may be open to government control, non-defense firms surely will be unwilling to give up potential patent advantages solely to support DoD work, yet this is where a lot of vital innovation is occurring.
-The authors feel the nation must effectively address this area
+The authors feel the nation must effectively address this area.

 International IP and National Security

 The development of the World Wide Web led to significant pressure around cryptography.
 Although cryptographic technology is a National Security asset, it is also critical to the operation of the web to enable privacy and authentication needed for commerce (Schneier 1996).
-Also, the rapid development of compute power has resulted in computing needs for smart phones that surpass supercomputers of only 30 years ago.
-To promote commerce and recognize realities export restrictions on many critical technologies have been relaxed in the last 25 years.
+Also, the rapid development of computation power has resulted in computing needs for smart phones that surpass supercomputers of only 30 years ago.
+To promote commerce and recognize realities, export restrictions on many critical technologies have been relaxed in the last 25 years.
 One other consequence of the developing global economy is that many critical components are not manufactured in the US.
-We mention that in this paper because the international patent systems, as well as economic realities, contribute to this.
-(Friedman, 2005)
+We mention that in this paper because the international patent systems, as well as economic realities, contribute to this conversation (Friedman, 2005).

 There have been continuing efforts to obtain consistent protection of IP across national boundaries.
 As nations have become more economically interdependent, the recognition of property rights of every kind has become key issues in virtually all traded negotiations.
 This interdependence has had a pacifying effect on the antagonisms of the major powers.
 Any significant conflict would drastically impact the economic well-being of all of the combatants.
 While recognition of international patent rights is useful for commerce, it holds no sway in the restriction of critical technology being subverted foot use by potential foes.